interferopy/interferopy/docs/pages/working-cube.rst

 =========

 During the imaging process (e.g., using CASA task *tclean*), several cubes are produced, which all pertain to the same dataset and the same observed source.
 The :any:`MultiCube` is a container, a dictionary-like class that can hold multiple cubes simultaneously.
-This class also defines functions that operate on multiple cubes, such as the primary beam correction or the residual scaled aperture integration (see Appendix A of https://ui.adsabs.harvard.edu/abs/2019ApJ...881...63N/abstract , and references therein).
+This class also defines functions that operate on multiple cubes, such as the primary beam correction or the residual scaled aperture integration (see Appendix A of `Novak et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019ApJ...881...63N/abstract>`_ , and references therein).

 Loading the :any:`MultiCube` object is performed  with